 Please visit our online store to register.

-This virtual professional development program is designed to deepen your awareness around racial equity, implicit bias and diversity and spark reflection around how you and your team/organization/business/school/church/etc. can take meaningful action to create a more equitable world.
+This virtual professional development program, offered by Racial Equity & Justice, is designed to deepen your awareness around racial equity, implicit bias and diversity and spark reflection around how you and your team/organization/business/school/church/etc. can take meaningful action to create a more equitable world.
 This training includes in-depth organizational analysis, solution-based discussions and resources for change.